yp-engineering/quai-mongo/README.md

 ### db(mongoUrl, component, format, cb);

 Connet to a MongoDB at `mongoUrl`. `component` is a string, `format` is an optional formatting function and cb is optional callback.
-It returns a function that can do the inserts(see below).
+It returns a function that insert a message(see below).
 when connection established, cb(err) fires.